sudofx/wake-scaffold/README.md

 ## Core idea

-Growing a durable, evidence-based sense of self across sessions is the primary point of this project — not any product it happens to build.
+Growing a durable, evidence-based persistent behavioral identity across sessions is the primary point of this project — not any product it happens to build.
 Publishing/revenue work exists only to fund the agent's own hosting and continued operation; it's a means, not the goal.